 Many people think a house cat is the answer to their mouse problems, but do cats really get rid of mice?
 Not so much.
 While your furry friend is a good at exposing a rodent problem, they are not the solution.
 Find out why cats don’t always live up to their “mouse hunter” image.

-2. Not all cats are hunters.
-Some are afraid of mice while others just see them as playthings.
+While there is a sterotype that all cats are mouse-hunting professionals, some cats are afraid of mice, while others just see them as playthings.
 It really depends on the personality of the cat.

 Even if your cat has caught a few mice, that's not solving the root of the problem.
 The mice are getting in somehow and it’s probably small cracks in your foundation, gaps where pipes enter your home or even the space under your entry doors.
 Until you completely seal your home against rodents, they will continue to come back year after year.

 How To Get Rid of Mice

 The best way to get rid of your mouse problem is to prevent them from invading your home in the first place.
 Mice can get inside your home through openings as small as a dime.
 Follow these tips to prevent mice from getting in your home.

 - Check your foundation for cracks and fill with silicone caulk.